Food Scraps Pickup Program FAQ

 Still have questions?

-Please call our customer service line at 651-661-9393 or use our contact form for help with additional questions.
+Please call our customer service line at 651-661-9393, use our chat box or fill out our contact form for help with additional questions.